Johnnymc2001/CSGO-RPC/README.md

 - Show to discord what you are doing in CS:GO

 # Requirement
-- This app required [.NET 6](https://dotnet.microsoft.com/download/dotnet/6.0) to be installed on your computer to be able to run
+- This app required [.NET 6 Desktop Runtime](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-desktop-6.0.0-windows-x64-installer) to be installed on your computer to be able to run

 # Installation
 - For the app to work with csgo, the gamestate config file must first be copy to CSGO's cfg folder before running CS:GO, you can do it's in 2 way